functionalprogrammingstrategies/functionalprogrammingstrategies/src/pages/types/opaque.typ

 import Opaque.*
 ```

+In addition to the `opaque type` definition of `EmailAddress` itself,
-Notice that I need to define a constructor to create an `EmailAddress`,
+notice that I also defined a constructor to create an `EmailAddress` from a `String`.
-which is the `apply` method on the `EmailAddress` companion object,
+This is the `apply` method on the `EmailAddress` companion object.
-in addition to the `opaque type` definition of `EmailAddress` itself.
+The constructor does a basic check on the input (ensuring it contains only one `@` character)
+and converts the input to lower case, as email addresses are case insensitive.
+I used an `assert` to do the check,
+but in a real application we'd probably want a result type that indicates something can go wrong.
+More on this below.
-Also notice that the constructor returns just the `address`, so long as it passes validation.
+Finally, notice that the constructor returns just the `address`,
+showing that the representation doesn't change.
 Here's an example, showing the result type `EmailAddress`

 ```scala mdoc